cambridge-ceu/csd3/applications/pspp.md

 then it proceeds smoothly.
 The module `ceuadmin/pspp/2.0.1` still needs `ceuadmin/libiconv/1.17` loaded first though.

+### flatpak

-The installation from `flatpak` as before was successful but the required storage is too much / kernel is too high.
+The installation was successful as before but the required storage is too much / kernel is too high.

 ## 2.0.0